 Create an advocacy program - You have alumni, engaged alumni, and highly engaged alumni.
 Then, you have evangelists.
-These are the people who buy in to your institution and become defenders of the brand.
+These are the people who buy into your institution and become defenders of the brand.
 They act like paid employees and will offer valuable service at no cost - things like recruiting, going to bat for the organization, or defending against online detractors.
-Some organizations (depending on their tax status) invite alumni to be political advocates, to help further specific causes for the institution, showing up at political rallies, or contacting political representatives.
+Some organizations (depending on their tax status) invite alumni to be political advocates, to help further specific causes for the institution, show up at political rallies, or contact political representatives.

 Can You Feel the Love?

 The other thing that needs to be noted is this: some alumni organizations do none of these.
-Which means doing just a few things on this list can make a big difference.
+This means doing just a few things on this list can make a big difference.